 The pain you feel will become worse when you move.

-There are also symptoms like swelling and numbness in left arm.
+There are also symptoms like swelling and numbness.

 Check with a physician, as you might feel normal, and your arm appears normal, but there is a fracture in there.

 Bursa is the fluid-filled sack located between the bone and the moving parts of a joint.

 When the bursa is inflamed, the condition is called bursitis.

 Usually, bursitis is a result of a repetitive movement.